Devographics/capture/README.md

 It's gonna generate screenshots for every locale and every exportable block.

+It also provides an extra utility to generate a mosaic of all screenshots for every available locale.

 [requirements](#requirements) | [install](#install) | [usage](#usage) | [contributing](#contributing)

 ## Requirements